odoo/documentation/content/applications/finance/fiscal_localizations/brazil.rst

 :guilabel:`Detect Automatically` and the :guilabel:`Use AvaTax API` options need to be enabled in the :guilabel:`Fiscal Position`.

-The :guilabel:`Fiscal Position` can be configured on the contact or selected when creating a sales order or an invoice.
+The :guilabel:`Fiscal Position` can be configured on the :ref:`contact <brazil/contacts>` or selected when creating a sales order or an invoice.

 .. image:: brazil/fiscal-position-configuration.png
    :alt: Fiscal position configuration